FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/resources/All the quizzes and the correct answers.md

 > In the context of an [SQL Injection](../Terminology/Web Security/SQL Injection (SQLi).md) attack, what is the primary function of the payload ’ OR ‘1’=‘1?
   - ~~×To guess the admin’s password by trying the most common combination.~~
   - ~~×To overflow the database buffer memory.~~
-  - ✓ To alter the logic of the SQL statement so the WHERE clause always evaluates to true.
+  - ✓ To alter the logic of the <abbr title="Structured Query Language">SQL</abbr> statement so the WHERE clause always evaluates to true.
   - ~~×To encrypt the database tables so the administrator cannot read them.~~

 > Which of the following is the most effective defense against [SQL Injection](../Terminology/Web Security/SQL Injection (SQLi).md) vulnerabilities?